 Expect to pay at least $0.25 for quality sod – yeah, I’ve seen prices quoted on the internet as low as $0.08 (ummm…good luck with that).
 Growers need at least $0.13 to break even (according to 2022 costs of growing sod).

 If you are installing it yourself budget $0.45 to $0.50 per ft2 factoring in prepping materials and equipment rental.

 It generally costs between $0.65 and $1.50 per ft2 to have a contractor install sod.
-The price depends on how much prep work needs to be done, size and layout of lot.
+The price depends on how much prep work needs to be done, and the size and layout of the lot.

 Sod farms have the ability to install sod cheaper than landscape contractors and many will sell and install it for $0.35 to $0.45 per ft2.